Articles I've Published |

 Host in the Chaucer's (Wicked and Filthy) Poetic License entertains as it informs.
 Pilgrim Chaucer's own offering--the Tale of Thopas--is often passed over in classes studying the Canterbury Tales.
 Ah, but what is the poet telling us--about himself?
 Click here for the complete article.

-Seeing Double-and Loving It
+Double-and Loving It

 introduces the double identities of the Canterbury travelers who are

 disguised as pilgrims.
-Chaucer's words conceal a universe waiting to be
+Chaucer's words conceal a universe

 explored.
+Click here

-here for the complete article.
-Thus Sayeth the Midwife from Bath does not actually derive from Chaucer.
+![]() Thus Sayeth the Midwife from Bath does not actually derive from Chaucer.
 It is, however, a product of necessary research involved with my pursuit of facts about medical practices and physical conditions in Chaucer's lifetime.
 After delving into books used by medieval physicians, I wanted to share some of the astonishing--sometimes grim, sometimes hard to imagine--opinions.
-Click here for the complete article.
-You may download one or more of these articles by clicking on the links above.
-If you wish to reprint more than a brief extract, please get in touch with me by email.
-Say ARTICLES in the subject box. |
+Click here for the complete article. ![]() Feel free to download part or all of any of the above articles |

 |